 What can you do about your busy schedule?

-Practice prioritizing and say "no" when you need to.
-You are one person and you can't do it all without it having a negative impact on some part of your life.
+Practice prioritizing and saying "no" when you need to.
+You are one person and can't do it all without it negatively impacting some part of your life.

 If you are looking to have a less stressful holiday season, sit down right now and set your priorities.
 What are the things that are most important to you and your family?
 Once you have a clear understanding of what those things are, everything else needs to fit in around them.

 If there isn't time for something that's not one of your priorities, you'll have to say "no" instead of adding it to your calendar.
 It's common to feel some anxiety around saying "no" when others ask us to do things or show up to certain events, but it's not your job to do everything that everyone else wants you to do.